Lift-Style Predications

 yield ("table1",)

-yield from lift_style_predication_2(state,
+yield from lift_style_predication_2(context,

 x_actor_binding,